Caring for UŊCÍ MAKÁ, Grandmother Earth

 The SMSC is a federally recognized, sovereign Dakota tribal government located in Scott County, Minnesota.
-We are dedicated to serving our members, giving to tribes and organizations across the country, creating strong partnerships, and protecting the earth’s resources.
+We are dedicated to serving our members, supporting other tribes and organizations across the globe, creating strong partnerships, and protecting Uŋcí Maká for the benefit of everyone.

 The Minnesota River Valley has been home to the Dakota for hundreds of years.
 Our ancestors lived in harmony with the world, fishing from the river and hunting game on the prairies and in the river valley woodlands.
 Along the banks of the lower Minnesota River, leaders of the Eastern Dakota, including Ṡakpe, Mazamani, Caṡke, and Wambditaŋka, established villages.